 States will work with CMS and the Lead Organization to design and implement one or more child-focused APMs in Medicaid (and CHIP, if applicable).
 States with existing APMs may instead alter as necessary to meet the model’s criteria.
-The model will require participating states to develop APMs for supporting care coordination, case management, and mobile crisis response and stabilization services via existing state authorities available under Medicaid and CHIP.
+The model will require participating states to develop APMs for supporting care coordination, case management, and mobile crisis response and stabilization services via existing authorities available under Medicaid and CHIP.
 The goals of the APMs are to 1) promote accountability for improved outcomes, such as rates of avoidable out-of-home placement and opiate use, and 2) ensure the model’s sustainability long-term.

 How will funding be awarded?